sweharris/Alexa-Smart-Home-VirtualButtons/install/README.md

 requests to occur and that will be counted as part of the $1/million calls.
 So keep this secret!

+Now for a sanity check, we need to ensure the API version is set to version 2.0.
+In my deployments it was that, but others have reported it defaults to 1.0.
+Maybe something changed in the trigger setup...

+So from the lambda overview, click on the API Gateway and select the API trigger.
+This will take you to the "API Gateway" configuration page.
+On the left menu select "Integrations", and then select the "ANY" route.
+You will now see a "Payload format version" definition.
+If it says 1.0 then edit the setting ("manage"/"edit"/"advanced") and change it to 2.0.

 ### Set security on the API

 To prevent abuse (making Alexa talk all the time) we should set a password.